Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step2.md

 ###### Addional content (this part hasn't be seend during the presentation) ######

 We are going to simulate a service which is providing us the data (points of interest in this case) for our application.
-There is 2 important notions here:
+There are 2 important notions here:

 * Singleton pattern
 * Lazy initialization

-The `Singleton` is a pattern which allow us to create a single instance of a specific class.
-It allow us to be sure that we are always accessing the same instance of the class whenever we will need it, in `swift` we can perform it by using the `static` keyword which is defining a **property** or **method** related to the class itself rather than any instantiation of the class.
+The `Singleton` is a pattern which allows us to create a single instance of a specific class.
+It allows us to be sure that we are always accessing the same instance of the class whenever we will need it, in `swift` we can perform it by using the `static` keyword which is defining a **property** or **method** related to the class itself rather than any instantiation of the class.

-The `lazy initialization` is a memory management feature which allow us to delay a calculation process to the time we will need it, see more in the [Part III: Notions seen during the presentation](../part3/lazy.md).
+The lazy initialization is a memory management feature which allow us to delay a calculation process to the time we will need it, see more in the [documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Properties.html).

-So to create our service, we are going to use the `Singleton` pattern on a new class with a method which is returning an **array** of `POI`:
+So to create our service, we are going to use the `Singleton` pattern in a new class with a method which is returning an **array** of `POI`:

 ```swift
 import CoreLocation